 The light weight aluminum frame allows it to come in at under 4 pounds and makes it versatile for transport.
 Its weight is much lighter than other ride on toys.
 It’s available in pink, blue, or red, and is suited to level, smooth surfaces indoors or out.

 Runner Up (Ride-on Bike for Toddlers)

 This ride-on toy starts out as an infant trike, suitable for 9 to 18-month olds.
-A canopy keeps the sun out off their face, and a footrest, seatback, safety tray, cup holder and three-point harness ensure safety and comfort for the littlest riders.
+A canopy keeps the sun out off their face, and a footrest, adjustable seat back, safety tray, cup holder and three-point harness ensure safety and comfort for the littlest riders.

 As your toddler grows, you can remove the canopy, footrest and tray, and adjust the seat heights to convert this ride-on toy to a steering trike (18 months to 2 years), learn-to-ride trike (2 to 3 years), and classic trike (3+).

-The trike also changes from parent steering to child steering by removing a parent push bar.
+The trike also changes from parent controlled steering wheel to child controlled steering wheel by removing a parent push toy bar.

 If your toddler hates sitting in their buggy, this could be a good alternative to get them into a seat so you can run errands or get from Point A to B.